 Coming from a Cuban family, I celebrated the holiday growing up in Miami, and Lechon or pig flesh was the main part of the celebration along with Yuca and Congri or black beans and rice.

-My family never had a Caja China in our yard, and the barbarity of it always offended me.
-I would often go to a party where they had one, and the pig’s head was still attached to it’s body-it’s mouth open with an apple in it.
+My family never had a Caja China in the yard, but it was common at parties.
+The barbarity of it always offended me.
+I would often go to a party where they had a dead, roasted pig with its head still attached to its body and an apple shoved in its mouth.
 My dad would suggest I look away.
 I would look at the pig and feel bad for it.
-It probably didn’t want to get killed and end up a table piece, I thought.
-I was drawn away from these environments that were tingled with an underlying lack of compassion for innocent helpless beings of another species.
+I was drawn away from these environments sensing they were tingled with an underlying lack of compassion for innocent helpless beings.

-Yet I still ate the pieces at dinner and didn’t connect that it was the same barbarity until I got older.
+Yet I still ate the pieces at dinner, disguised in fancy dishes and silverware.
+I didn’t make the connection until I got older that it was the same barbarity I rejected.
 I also began to get sick whenever I would eat pork.
 The high animal far content gave me an upset stomach, nausea, diarrhea and sometimes vomiting.

 As I started to learn about nutrition, I found out that there are better, healthier options.
 We humans don’t need to consume the flesh of these animals like zombies to survive just like we don’t need to eat our dogs or cats.
 We are not obligate carnivores.
 I’ve never had much of a taste for pork but Gardein’s Porkless Bites are a very tasty alternative.

-Cruelty, environmental pollution, and disease are all reasons to protest slaughterhouses, and every year the activists come back to this one that remains hidden away from the community.
+Cruelty, environmental pollution, and disease are all reasons to protest slaughterhouses, and every year the activists come back to this matadero, which remains hidden from the community.

 If nothing is wrong with this activity then why hide it?
 They don’t allow people to video tape or take pictures inside.
 If they see you, they ask you to stop.
 I think it’s time we rethink some of these cultural traditions and ask ourselves if killing and suffering is something we want to continue to enact, especially when the vice of eating animal flesh only leads to disease.